WebKit/WebKit/Tools/WebGPUShadingLanguageRI/SpecWork/source/index.rst

 - checking returns
 - check that every variable declaration is in a block or at the top-level
 - check that no variable declaration shadows another one at the same scope
+- check that no variable is declared of type void
 - check that switch statements treat all cases
 - check that every case in a switch statement ends in a terminator (fallthrough/break/return/continue/trap)
 - check that literals fit into the type they are stored into (optional?)